smoke-y/New-Folder/README.md

 $\frac{\partial d}{\partial b} = 1$<br>
 $\frac{\partial E}{\partial w} = \frac{\partial E}{\partial d}\frac{\partial d}{\partial b} = \frac{\partial E}{\partial d}$<br>

+# Regularization
+### L1 regularization
+$loss = lossFunction + \sum W$<br>
+This penalizes when the weights are high, and can drive the weights of few neurons to zero.
+### L2 regularization
+$loss = lossFunction + \sum W^2$<br>
+This also penalizes when the weights are high, and can drive the weights of few neurons to NEAR zero, but never zero.
+Imagine loss function to be of some shape in a 2d(i.e. 2 parameters.
+Usually its higher dimension) space.
+Now $W^2$ is a circle at origin and the intersection between the circle and the loss function is the solution which the model will converge to.
+But if it is $W$, then we have a square whose each vertex is on an axis.
+Hence, the value that the model will converge to is when one of the weights are 0.

 # Optimizer
 Now that we have calculated gradient, we can simply reduce the loss by updating the parameters.
 ### SGD